-As the gun debate continues to rage in this country, the social media conversation has been dominated by memes and straw man arguments bandied about by the most hard headed among both groups — with gun control and gun rights advocates both circling their proverbial wagons and congratulating one another on the new and witty ways they can agree amongst themselves.
+As the debate over guns continues to rage in this country, the social media conversation has been dominated by memes and straw man arguments bandied about by the hardest-headed among both groups.
+Gun control and gun rights advocates both circle their proverbial wagons and congratulating one another on the new and witty ways they can agree amongst themselves.

 You can be a gun guy or not.
 You can believe in freedom or not.
 You can want to save the children or not.